 Some birds are great layers right through the winter.
-Our Buff Orpingtons seem to lay no matter how short the days.
+Buff Orpingtons seem to lay no matter how short the days.
 But in general, supplemental light is required if you want to keep your family or customers in eggs all winter long.
-However, there are some downsides to supplementing light - it stresses the birds and can shorten their laying life.
+However, there are some downsides to supplementing light—it stresses the birds and can shorten their laying life.
 So consider both pros and cons.

 04 of 10

-Feed Them Corn in the Evening to Keep Them Warm All Night
+Give Them Evening Corn to Keep Them Warm All Night

 Giving your chickens a nice feeding of cracked corn before bed gives them something to digest during the night, keeping them warmer.
-And they love it, and who doesn't deserve a little extra niceness during a long, cold winter?Continue to 5 of 10 below.
+It's their favorite food, and they'll be happier with full bellies.Continue to 5 of 10 below.

 05 of 10

-Just like humans, chickens can get a little bored and stir-crazy in the winter.
-They sure seem to like it when I hang a head of cabbage on a string in the coop.
+Just like humans, chickens can get a little bored and restless in the winter.
+They sure seem to enjoy a head of cabbage on a string in the coop.
 They go wild pecking at it while it bobs around.
-It makes me feel like I’m doing something for them, anyway.
-So try it - keep your hens happy!
+Give this simple trick a try to keep your hens happy.

 06 of 10

-If you’re worried about your girls not having enough space in the coop, you can build a kind of cold frame or greenhouse style addition to your coop, covering it in clear plastic.
-They will wander out into it and have a bit more space on nice days, and you can rest easy knowing they aren’t too smushed and are getting some fresh air.
+If you’re worried about your girls not having enough space in the coop, you can build a kind of cold frame or greenhouse-style addition to your structure, covering it in clear plastic.
+They will wander out into it and have a bit more space on nice days, and you can rest easy knowing they aren’t too cramped and are getting some fresh air.

 07 of 10

 In the coldest winter climates, you may find that breeds with large combs and wattles are prone to frostbite.
 To protect them, you can smear their combs and wattles with petroleum jelly.
-However, if your chickens do get frostbite, it is usually just the tips of the combs that are affected, and they don’t seem to be any worse for the wear - but it can look a little icky.
+However, if your chickens do get frostbite, it is usually nothing serious as just the tips of the combs are affected—but it can look a little icky.

 08 of 10

-Generally speaking, once temperatures are in the 20 degrees Fahrenheit range, chickens (mine, anyway) won’t walk out into the snow.
+Generally speaking, once temperatures are in the 20 degrees Fahrenheit range, chickens won’t walk out into the snow.
 You can scatter hay or straw on the ground and this will make it more palatable for them.
-And I find when it’s in the low 30s, they don’t seem to mind walking on the snow as much.Continue to 9 of 10 below.
+When the temperature is a little higher in the low 30s, they don’t seem to mind walking on the snow as much.Continue to 9 of 10 below.

 09 of 10

-They know what to do.
-If they don’t want to be outdoors, they will head into the coop.
+If chickens don’t want to be outdoors, they'll head into the coop.
 Just let them do what they want.
-They are hardier than you might think, and aren’t as averse to cold as people often think they are.
-Don’t waste your time and energy trying to shoo them indoors in the rain or snow.
+They're hardier than you might think and aren’t as averse to cold as people often assume.

 10 of 10

 Chickens will roost together and fluff themselves out.
 This is what keeps them warm.
-It also keeps them off the cold ground.
-So make sure you have plenty of space for all your chickens to comfortably roost (check on them in the evening with a flashlight - if someone’s on the ground, there’s not enough space).
-Roosts should be at least two feet off the ground.
+It also keeps them off the cold ground—roost should be raised at least 2 or 3 feet above the earth.
+So make sure you have plenty of space for all your chickens to comfortably roost.
+Check on them in the evening with a flashlight—if a bird is on the ground, there’s not enough space.